0cjs/sedoc/os/docker/compose.md

 to install `docker-compose`.
 The new version is included in Docker Desktop for Windows and MacOS.

+### Local (for user)

+    mdcd -p ~/.docker/cli-plugins
+    #   Check version number and platform in URL below.
+    curl -L -o docker-compose https://github.com/docker/compose/releases/download/v2.33.1/docker-compose-linux-x86_64
+    chmod a+x docker-compose

+The other instructions after this probably shouldn't be used.

 ### Debian (Global)

     mkdir -p /usr/local/libexec/docker/cli-plugins